 Centier does not discriminate against California consumers who exercise their rights under the CCPA.
 California consumers can exercise their right to inquire about the collection, selling, and/or disclosing of their personal information (Step One and Step Two), and their right to request the deletion of their personal information (Step Three) via the respective links outlined above.
 Requests can also be submitted by calling our Client Service Center.

 Scope of Requests

 If a California consumer submits a verifiable request to us and our search indicates that we do not have any records of their personal information, we will respond to their request stating so.
 Requests will be processed as the law allows.
+Keep in mind that the CCPA does not apply to information provided to us or that we have collected that is subject to GLBA or the California Financial Information Privacy Act.
 Each request may be submitted by a third party on behalf of a California consumer.
+We endeavor to respond to a verifiable consumer request within 45 days of its receipt.
+If we require more time (up to 90 days), we will inform the consumer of the reason and extension period in writing.
 We reserve the right to deny the processing of a consumer request if it is unreasonable or excessive.
-We will only process two rounds of requests per California consumer within a twelve-month period (one round includes requests under Step One through Step Three, and a request to opt-out of the sale of personal information).
-All rights, except for the Right to Opt-Out of Sale, must be exercised in order.
+A California consumer may only make a verifiable consumer request for access to personal information twice within a twelve month period.
 Responses to each request will only be based on the personal information collected, sold, and/or disclosed on the California consumer within the preceding 12 months; therefore, in order to be eligible to receive a response to the request, the California consumer must have been a California consumer within at least the 12 months preceding the date the request was submitted.
-Our privacy team is happy to answer any questions and can be reached by emailing email@example.com.
+Our privacy team is happy to answer any questions and can be reached by emailing firstname.lastname@example.org.

 If you would like to learn more about our collection of personal information, please read our Data Collection Notice.